 How we keep your personal data secure

-In addition to these operational measures we also use a range of technologies and security systems to reinforce the policies and procedures, including ensuring that:
+In addition to these operational measures, we also use a range of technologies and security systems to reinforce these policies and procedures, including ensuring that:

 (a) access to personal data is strictly restricted to those employees who need to access this information as part of their role;

 (b) we store your personal data on secure servers and unauthorised external access to personal data is prevented through the use of a firewall;

 (c) information used for reporting and/or customer profiling purposes is anonymised (so that it does not identify you);